Basic River Safety

 - Know the location of the First Aid Equipment.
 The names of persons qualified in First Aid should be posted on club noticeboards.

-- Lifebelts and ropes should be on each clubhouse door and must not be removed except for emergency use.
-Throw ropes should also be available and should be carried by trainers/coaches or other persons going up the towpath.
+- Lifebelts and ropes should be on the railing by the river at 100m intervals and must not be removed except for emergency use.
+Throw ropes should also be available at the club and should be carried by trainers/coaches or other persons going up the towpath.

 - Boats should be launched with their bows facing in accordance with the circulation pattern and should return to the steps also in that direction (i.e. make a loop).